Marcio Freire Interview

 What are your big-wave surfing goals for the future?

-I want to just keep playing in and around the ocean while living a healthy life style.
-I want to grow stronger physically and mentally and I want to become even more confidante then I am now.
+I want to just keep playing in and around the ocean while living a healthy lifestyle.
+I want to grow stronger physically and mentally and I want to become even more confident than I am now.
 I want to be so prepared that when I paddle out on big days, I have no fear but only respect!
 This is the gift I wish upon all big wave surfers!